 Applicability

-This Rule applies to all proposed interconnections of Generation Resources within the State of Vermont which are not (i) lawfully subject to ISO-NE interconnection rules or successor rules approved by FERC, or (ii) subject to the Board's net metering rule (Rule 5.100), for which the interconnection provisions of those rules will govern.
+This Rule applies to all proposed interconnections of Generation Resources within the State of Vermont which are not lawfully subject to ISO-NE interconnection rules or successor rules approved by FERC.
 This Rule does not apply to facilities within the State of Vermont that were interconnected or had obtained all necessary approvals for interconnection with electric power transmission or distribution systems prior to 60 business days after the effective date of this Rule.

 Definitions